The 3 C’s of Speaking Articulately

 Gestures:

-Gestures are wonderful visual aides that paint a deeper picture of what you’re saying.
+Gestures are wonderful visual aids that paint a deeper picture of what you’re saying.
 One effective way to do that is with descriptive gestures.

 Descriptive gestures could be you fanning yourself to communicate how hot it was.

-It could you drawing a circle in the air to describe a circular shape.
+It could be you drawing a circle in the air to describe a circular shape.

-And the final fantastic gesture you could use in many meetings and busines discussions, is comparing and contrasting using your left and right hand.
+And the final fantastic gesture you could use in meetings and business discussions, is comparing and contrasting using your left and right hand.

 It truly makes you look like a thoughtful authority as you describe the two scenarios.
 Give it go and see how people respond to you as you speak.